 - Remove a minor child from the United States, or

 - Retain a child outside of the United States with the intent to obstruct lawful exercise of parental rights

 If your child was improperly taken, and you are fighting for your child to be returned to the United States or another country, then you will need a New Jersey child custody lawyer who understands the intricate jurisdictional laws, Hague Treaty, and cultural issues that will play a role in your child custody matter.
 Our experienced custody attorneys will help you fight against international kidnapping and protect your parental rights.

 If you are facing complex child related issues, you will need an attorney whose practice is exclusively devoted to New Jersey family and matrimonial law.
 We have the compassion, dedication, and experience to help you fight for your rights as parents and the rights of your children.
 Take the first steps towards a brighter future with your kids.
-Call us today to schedule your free consultation: (888) 888-0919.
+Call us today to schedule your initial consultation: (888) 888-0919.